The Atheist Bible, CC-BY Fabian M. Suchanek

 in the Church of our Dear Lady, Bruges/Belgium

 The Abrahamic religions require their adherents to thank God for the good things in life.
 At the same time, they insist that God is not responsible for the bad things in life.
-In atheist eyes, this is but a cheap trick to solidify the position of the deity.
-However, it serves an interesting purpose: It forces people to think of the good things in their life.
-Since they are encouraged to thank God, and discouraged from blaming him, they have to come up with good things that they can thank him for.
+For an atheist, this is but a cheap trick to solidify the position of the deity.
+However, it does serve an interesting purpose: Since people are encouraged to thank God and discouraged from blaming him, they are forced to come up with good things in their life that they can thank him for.
 Thinking about the good things in one’s life is a great strategy for finding happiness.
-Besides, an attitude and practice of gratefulness is in itself one of the contributing factors to a happy life7.
+Besides, an attitude and practice of gratefulness is, in itself, one of the contributing factors to a happy life8.

 And Atheists?

 Atheists cannot thank a supernatural being for a positive event.
-They have to thank the people who made this event come about.
-For example, if someone recovers from an illness, atheists do not thank God, but rather the doctors.
-Humanists go a step further, and praise science for discovering the medicine.
+Instead, they would thank the people who made the event come about.
+For example, if someone recovers from an illness, atheists do not thank God but rather the doctors.
+Humanists go a step further and praise science for discovering the medicine.
 However, neither atheism in general nor Humanism in particular has a mechanism that would force people to regularly think of the good things in their everyday life.

 Family values

-In general, religions tend to promote conservative family values — which is just the consequence of the fact that religions are, by definition, old.
-There is much to criticise about these values: they generally diminish the role of women in the family and in society, they are not sufficiently opposed to child marriage, they demonize homosexuality, they prohibit interfaith marriage, and they promote prudery or even condemn sexual pleasure altogether.
+In general, religions tend to promote conservative family values — a consequence of the fact that religions are, by definition, old.
+There is much to criticise about these values: They generally diminish the role of women in the family and in society, they are not sufficiently opposed to child marriage, they demonize homosexuality, they prohibit interfaith marriage, and they promote prudery or even condemn sexual pleasure altogether.

 At the same time, religious family values can also have positive effects on the individual.
-First, the insistence that sexual relations can happen only inside the married couple entails that believers are less likely to engage in risky sexual behavior (sex outside of marriage, multiple partners, etc.)2.
-This, in turn, reduces the risk of venereal diseases such as syphilis, gonorrhea, herpes, chancroid, chlamydia, viral hepatitis, and the human immunodeficiency virus (AIDS).
-This reduced risk is one of the factors that contribute to the better health that more religious believers enjoy compared to less religious people.
-The restriction of sexual relationships to the married couple also has a secondary effect: It channels any sexual energy into the couple, which, we can hypothesize, contributes to the sexual fulfillment of the partners and thus to the strength of their relationship.
+First, the insistence that sexual relations happen only inside the marriage entails that believers are less likely to engage in risky sexual behavior (sex outside of marriage, multiple partners, etc.)2.
+This, in turn, reduces the risk of venereal diseases such as syphilis, gonorrhea, herpes, chancroid, chlamydia, viral hepatitis, and the human immunodeficiency virus (AIDS)13.
+This reduced risk is one of the factors that contributes to the better health outcomes of religious adherents compared to less religious people.
+The restriction of sexual relations also has a secondary effect: It channels all sexual energy into the couple, which, we can hypothesize, contributes to the sexual fulfillment of the partners and thus to the strength of their relationship.
+And indeed, among American Christian couples , religiosity correlates positively with marital commitment, positive couple behaviors, time spent together, avoidance of conflict, and sexual satisfaction31.

-Second, religions tend to “sanctify” marriage, i.e., to attribute it an importance with a supernatural dimension.
-People who believe that marriage has a sacred value are more ready to invest into the commitment to their partner, thus reducing the risk of divorce.
-Religion does not just promote the importance of marriage, it also comes with an entire set of values to foster stable marriages: it typically emphasizes forgiveness, love to one another and to one’s children, commitment, and fidelity.
+Second, religions tend to “sanctify” marriage, i.e., to attribute it an importance with a supernatural dimension .
+People who believe that marriage has a sacred value are more ready to invest in the commitment, thus reducing the risk of divorce.
+Religion does not just promote the importance of marriage, it also comes with an entire set of values to foster stable marriages, including forgiveness, love (to one another and to one’s children), commitment, and fidelity.
 These values are reinforced through religious rituals, myths, and supernatural beliefs.
-Religion also offers tools for mediation that are unavailable to the atheist: Some couples pray together to resolve conflicts.
-Others practice theistic meditation, a communication strategy where God (or other supernatural forces) is imagined as a third party who mediates in a conflict.
-This technique can entice people to disengage from destructive communication patterns and to explore options for compromise or healthy acceptance of one another.1 Through all of these techniques, religion can contribute to the stability of the marriage — which is one of the factors that correlate with a happy life.
+Religion also offers tools for mediation that are unavailable to the atheist: For example, some couples pray together to resolve conflicts.
+Others practice theistic meditation, a communication strategy whereby God (or another supernatural force) is imagined as a third party mediator.
+This technique can entice people to disengage from destructive communication patterns and to explore options for compromise or healthy acceptance.32 Through all of these techniques, religion can contribute to the stability of the marriage, which is one of the factors that correlates with a happy life.

 Third, most major religions prohibit interfaith marriage.
-While this is reprehensible from a Humanist perspective, there is some evidence that marriages where both partners share the same faith are more stable1.
+While this is reprehensible from a Humanist perspective, there is some evidence that marriages in which both partners share the same faith are more stable33.

 And Atheists?

 As atheism is just the rejection of belief in the supernatural, it has nothing to say about sex or marriage.
-Humanism has some elements to contribute: with its emphasis on science, it can point to scientific evidence that links risky sexual behaviors to transmittable diseases.
-It then follows that its moral system, with its overarching goal of avoiding harm to others, condemns transmitting such diseases to others.
-(Oddly enough, it cares more about avoiding harm to the other person than to oneself, but since transmission works both ways, the effect is the same.)
-In a notable difference to religion, Humanism does not indiscriminately condemn all non-marital sexual behaviors, but only those that cause harm.
-Humanism thus aims at a minimal, targeted, justified restriction of liberty (which notably leaves place for pre-marital sex and homosexual relationships), while religion shotguns at everything it does not explicitly approve of (which was arguably the easiest means to avoid sexual diseases in a time when little was known about them).
+Humanism, however, does: Concerning premarital sexual relationships, Humanism points to scientific evidence that links risky sexual behaviors to transmittable diseases.
+It then follows that a Humanist moral system, with its overarching goal of avoiding harm, condemns transmitting such diseases.
+In general, Humanism does not indiscriminately condemn all non-marital sexual behaviors — only those that cause harm.
+While religion shotguns at everything it does not explicitly approve of (which was arguably the easiest means to avoid sexual diseases in a time when little was known about them), Humanism aims at a minimal, targeted, and evidence-based restriction of liberty (which notably leaves place for pre-marital sex and homosexual relationships).

 Care